PALEOtoolkit/SparsityTracing.jl/README.md

 ## Implementation

 The algorithm is essentially that of SparsLinC described in Bischof etal (1996), except with a simpler but less efficient data structure.
-Implements a scalar type `SparsityTracing.ADval{T<:Real}` that holds a value and a binary tree of scalar derivatives including the element indices used as leaf nodes.
-The tree is initialised to a Vector of leaf nodes by `SparsityTracing.create_advec`.
-It is populated with derivatives calculated by `DiffRules` when a Julia function is called (eg a function `y = f(x)` calculating the RHS of an ODE). `SparsityTracing.jacobian` then walks the tree and calculates the Jacobian as a sparse matrix.
+Implements a scalar type `SparsityTracing.ADval{T<:Real}` that holds a value, and a binary tree of scalar derivatives including the element indices as leaf nodes.
+The tree is initialised to a `Vector` of leaf nodes by `SparsityTracing.create_advec`.
+It is populated with derivatives calculated by [DiffRules.jl](https://github.com/JuliaDiff/DiffRules.jl) when a Julia function is called (eg a function `y = f(x)` calculating the RHS of an ODE). `SparsityTracing.jacobian` then walks the tree and calculates the Jacobian as a sparse matrix.
 This provides a robust way of detecting Jacobian sparsity (and for test purposes only, a very slow way of calculating the actual derivative).
-The sparsity pattern may then be used to generate matrix colouring for a fast AD package eg `SparseDiffTools`.
+The sparsity pattern may then be used to generate matrix colouring for a fast AD package eg [SparseDiffTools.jl](https://github.com/JuliaDiff/SparseDiffTools.jl).

 Time taken increases approximately linearly with the number of scalar operations.
 Speed is approx 10 M scalar op/s (on a ~4Ghz laptop core) so 100 - 1000x slower than `y = f(x)` with primitive types (as each scalar operation generates a memory allocation to add a tree node).
-This is however still ~10 - 20x faster than tracing with Symbolics.jl

 # References